cvoltz/aruba-doubles/README.md

 * calls other commands with absolute path, i.e. `/usr/local/kill_the_cat`
 * defines its own PATH
 * calls build-in commands from your shell like `echo` (but who want to stub that)

+Of course you'll only see stdout and sterr from doubles if these aren't silenced by the calling command (like redirecting to /dev/null.)
+Keep that in mind when you want to compare expected and acutal arguments.

 Also note that doubles will be created as scripts in temporary directories on your filesystem, which might slow down your tests.